NI57721/fish-steam-play/README.md

 `steam-play [options] <id|title>`

 Launch a Steam game specified by its app ID.
-Completion by ID or title is available after fetching the app list by -f/--fetch
+Completion by ID or title is available.
-option.
+The game list is fetched automatically on the first run, or when `-f / --fetch`
+is used explicitly.
 Note: Completion is not triggered until at least 3 characters are typed, to
 avoid hanging due to the large number of entries.

-### `steam-play -f / steam-play --fetch`
-Fetch the list of Steam games.
-Required to enable completion by ID or title.

 ## Environment Variable
 ### STEAM_PLAY_STATE